 Seattle Underground, WA

 Turns out that in the mid-19th century, Seattle resided at ground-level.
 After troubles with flooding, the city decided to rebuild itself -- on top of the old city.
-Now, in Downtown Seattle, an entire networking of tunnels, old rooms and old homes resides underground.
+Now, in Downtown Seattle, entire networking of tunnels, old rooms, and old homes resides underground.
 In 1907 the city condemned the Underground to prevent Bubonic plague.
-Some of the rooms then became illegal houses for the homeless, speakeasies, gambling halls, opium dens and prostitution rings.
+Some of the rooms then became illegal houses for the homeless, speakeasies, gambling halls, opium dens, and prostitution rings.